Boateng-Pomaa/alx-pre_course/README.md

 My first readme
-I am updating this readme from the Github GUI
+I'm updating this readme from the Github GUI